 “So you need the Teen Titans to help you shut down all three engines at once?”
 Robin summarized.
 “You’ve got it, Superman!
 We can pull it together one more time!
 Where are these engines?”

 “One is in San Francisco, one in Australia, and one in Hong Kong,” Superman explained.

 “Okay, Titans, here’s the game plan,” Robin said, shifting easily into leader mode.
 “Kid Flash, you and I will go with Superman to Australia.
 Wonder Girl, Speedy, and Mal will head for Hong Kong.
 I’ll call some of our West Coast-based friends to deal with San Francisco.”

 “The Injustice Gang has members guarding each engine,” Superman explained.

 “No trouble,” Robin said.
 “Everyone will call in when they’ve overcome the guard, and we’ll shut down the engines together.
-OK, Titans?”
+Okay, Titans?”